 Netflix is currently streaming Ginger Baker In Africa, an incredibly loose documentary surrounding the British percussion wizard’s trip from Algeria to Lagos, Nigeria in November of 1971.
-And by ‘loose’ I mean 53 minutes of (ostensibly) amateur footage that oscillates between off the cuff jam sessions and animated beat-poetry narration to scattered on-the-road vignettes.
+And by ‘loose’ I mean 53 minutes of (ostensibly) amateur footage that oscillates between off-the-cuff jam sessions, animated beat-poetry narration, along with scattered “on the road” vignettes.
 If you’re into this sort of trip (we are) it’s great – if not, don’t bother.
-A heady travelogue, indeed.
+The headiest of travelogues.

 One of the first Western rock musicians to seriously take an active interest the region’s music, the basis for Baker’s visit was to scout locations for a recording studio.
-As such, Baker of course hooked up with Fela, an old friend from Kuti’s London days, filming him and his band in action one evening at Kuti’s nightclub, The Afro Spot.
+As such, the drummer naturally hooked up with Fela (an old friend from the Nigerian’s school days spent in London), and captured footage of Fela and his band in action at his nightclub, The Afro Spot.
 Baker’s intimate, rain soaked footage, below.

 Aquarium Drunkard has launched a Patreon page, which will allow readers and listeners to directly support our online magazine as it expands its scope while receiving access to our secret stash, including bonus audio, exclusive podcasts, printed ephemera, and vinyl records.
 Your support will help keep an independent cultural resource alive and healthy in 2019 and beyond.